-Contributions to defined contribution superannuation plans are expensed in the period they are incurred.
+Contributions to defined contribution superannuation plans are expensed quarterly as incurred.

 (e) Leased assets

 Lease payments for operating leases, where substantially all the risks and benefits remain with the lessor, are charged as expenses in the periods in which they are incurred.